 An additional mechanism to support the removal and recall of Directors is to have each person sign a letter of resignation when they accept the appointment.
 This pre-signed resignation letter would be trigged by certain pre-defined criteria, such as the ones described in this Section or the following (“recalling the entire Board”).

-QUESTIONS AND OPEN ISSUES:

-14a) Do you agree that the power for the community to remove individual Board Directors would enhance ICANN's accountability?

-14b) Do you agree with the list of requirements for this recommendation?

-If not, please detail how you would recommend to amend these requirements.